iluxu/Trotski/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The software uses an honor-based license verification system.
+Your honest support enables continued development.

 ## 🙏 Acknowledgments